OWASP-BLT/Panini/README.md

-# Banned Apps
+# Panini

-This repository contains the standalone **Banned Apps** Django application, extracted from the BLT project to improve maintainability, modularity, and ownership.
-It provides:
+Panini is the standalone **Banned Applications** Django module extracted from the BLT project.

-- A `BannedApp` Django model
-- Admin integration
-- JSON search API endpoint
-- HTML template for displaying banned applications
-- Django migrations
-- Fixtures
-- Clean separation from the BLT monorepo
+It contains everything needed to manage, display, and query banned applications, while being fully decoupled from the BLT monorepo.

-This module preserves commit history extracted from the BLT repository using git-filter-repo.
+This module preserves commit history extracted from BLT using `git-filter-repo`.

 ---

-## 🚀 Features
+##  Features

-### ✔ BannedApp Model
+###  BannedApp Model
 Tracks information about banned applications:

 - App name